1324- and 2143-avoiding Kazhdan-Lusztig immanants and k-positivity: Dodgson Condensation

 \begin{cor} Let $\mu \subseteq n^n$ be a Young diagram and let $\lambda:= n^n /\mu$.
 Suppose $\lambda$ has Durfee square of size $k$, and $M$ is a $k$-positive $n \times n$ matrix.
 Then

 and equality holds if and only if $ (n^n/ (n-1, n-2, \dots, 1, 0) ) \subseteq \lambda$ (or equivalently, $\mu \subseteq (n-1, n-2, \dots, 1, 0)$). \end{cor}

-\begin{proof} If you transpose $\res{M}{\lambda}$ across the antidiagonal, you obtain the scenario of \cref{prop:partitiondet}.
+\begin{proof} If we transpose $\res{M}{\lambda}$ across the antidiagonal, we obtain the scenario of \cref{prop:partitiondet}.
 Transposition across the antidiagonal is the same as reversing columns, taking transpose, and reversing columns again, which doesn't effect the sign of minors. \end{proof}

 \cref{prop:partitiondet} and \cref{cor:partitioncompdet} give us the following results about immanants.

 \begin{cor} Let $v \in S_n$ avoid 1324 and 2143.
 Suppose $\gr{v}{w_0}$ is a Young diagram $\lambda$ with Durfee square of size $k$.
 Then $\Imm_v(M)$ is $k$-positive. \end{cor}